For 30 years, North Idaho College Workforce Training Center has met the ever-evolving training needs of the region’s workforce.

 Explore NIC Workforce Training’s accessible, affordable, and high-quality certificate, license, and apprenticeship programs and find your pathway to a rewarding career with wages that support a great quality of life in the Inland Northwest.

+We encourage you to take some time to browse our wide range of courses.
 Whether you're looking to develop a new skill or embark on a new career, you'll find the right course here to take your next step!

 Accreditation does not apply to non-credit programs